Many men are troubled by sexual performance anxiety. The good news is that there are solutions that can help you get your sex life back on track

 Where can I get guided imagery treatment?

-The first option is to write your own guided imagery script and record it, but guided imagery is most effective when it is created in a professional way.
+Another option is to write your own guided imagery script and record it yourself, although guided imagery is most effective when it is created in a professional way.

-You can also try the Mental Impotence Healer program which was created specifically for sexual performance anxiety.
+You can also try the Mental Impotence Healer program, which is a guided imagery program that was created specifically for sexual performance anxiety.